-- 1) Clean the gutter of soil/debris buildup under the handrail adjacent to the west side of the highway, and securely fasten the loose gutter grate. - 2) Repair the damaged north collapsible guardrail end. - 3) The spalled concrete on the surface of the upper pile wall should be repaired by placing a proper concrete sealant over the entire exposed surface to prevent any further degradation. - 4) A steel sleeve could be installed over the gap in the handrail.
+- 1) Clean the gutter of soil/debris buildup under the handrail adjacent to the west side of the highway, and securely fasten the loose gutter grate. - The spalled concrete on the surface of the upper pile wall should be repaired by placing a proper concrete sealant over the entire exposed surface to prevent any further degradation. - 3) A steel sleeve could be installed over the gap in the handrail.